AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 It connects to the [AxonIQ AxonServer Server](../../introduction/axon-server.md) to submit and receive Commands.

 `AxonServerCommandBus` is a [distributed command bus](command-dispatching.md#distributing-the-command-bus).
-It is using [`SimpleCommandBus`](command-dispatching.md#simplecommandbus) to handle incoming commands on different JVM's by default.
+It uses a [`SimpleCommandBus`](command-dispatching.md#simplecommandbus) to handle incoming commands on different JVM's by default.

 {% tabs %}
 {% tab title="Axon Configuration API" %}